 • The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.

-The drinking water system has both UV and chlorination as primary disinfection.
-Both types of primary treatment have alarms and lockouts.
-All alarms or lockouts are documented on the SCADA system and in logbooks.
-When critical alarm values have been triggered well pumps are shut down so improperly disinfected water isn't directed into the clear well.
+The drinking water system has both UV alarms and lockouts.
+Any alarms or lockouts are documented on the SCADA system and in Logbooks.

 Treatment Process Monitoring